Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/Post.md

 ## Formal grammar

-Parsing numbers isn't rocket science and you wouldn't be reading this article if that was what you were after.
+Parsing numbers isn't rocket science, and you wouldn't be reading this article if that was what you were after.
 Everyone can write a quick regular expression to split text like that into syntactic components.

 Speaking of regular expressions, do you know why is it that they are called _regular_?